fossunited/monschool-website/courses/self-hosting-101/week1/creating-users.md

 include_in_preview: false
 ---

+## Lesson Objectives

+- [ ] Create a non-root user
+- [ ] Understanding Access Levels and Controls
+- [ ] Access droplet with non root user

+### Refresher

+We'll use some concepts here that was learned in the previous lesson.
+You can take a quick look at them to refresh them:

+- `ssh user@ip` command to login from [Creating droplet lesson](./creating-droplet.md)

-So far, you would have observed that we are logged into our server using a `root` user.
-The `root` user is like an Admin user which is the most privilidged user on your system.
-That means it has access to modify/remove any of the file across all directories, terminate a process, spawn new processes, create new user accounts, install software packages etc.
+In the previous lesson, you would have observed that we logged in to the server using a `root` user.
+The `root` user is an _Adminstrator_ which is the most privileged user on the system.
+This means that it has the access to modify/remove any file across all directories, create/destroy processes, modify user accounts, install software packages etc.

-It's a bad practice to run any process as a `root` user or to even login as a `root` user.
-If the server gets compromised, then the attacker has access to do any kind of task on your system.
-However, if we create another user which has restricted permissions, isolated filesystem access it'll help us to limit the damage in case of a compromised system.
+It's generally a bad practice to run any process as a `root` user unless it's required.
+There are some tasks in Linux that can only be performed by a root user.
+However, besides that kind of task, we should not be running anything with a `root` user.
+In case the server gets compromised, then the attacker has full access to your system and the blast radius of the attack is widened.
+A good thumb of rule is to follow _Principle of Least Privilege_ to limit the blast radius in an attack.
+Creating a secondary, non-root user will help us achieve that.

-Our task for this lesson is to create a non root user called `ubuntu`.
+Let's begin to do that, by _adding_ a new user to our system:

 ## Creating a User

-## TODO: Explain adduser prompts.

-In order to create a new user, we'll use `adduser $USERNAME`:
+To create a new user, we'll use the command `adduser`:

+**NOTE**: Remember to substitute the word `karan` with your username in the following commands:

 ```
+root@143.110.178.40's password:
-root@playground:~# adduser ubuntu
+root@playground:~# adduser karan
-Adding user `ubuntu' ...
+Adding user `karan' ...
-Adding new group `ubuntu' (1000) ...
+Adding new group `karan' (1000) ...
-Adding new user `ubuntu' (1000) with group `ubuntu' ...
+Adding new user `karan' (1000) with group `karan' ...
-Creating home directory `/home/ubuntu' ...
+Creating home directory `/home/karan' ...
 Copying files from `/etc/skel' ...
 New password:
 Retype new password:
 passwd: password updated successfully
-Changing the user information for ubuntu
+Changing the user information for karan
 Enter the new value, or press ENTER for the default
-	Full Name []: Ubuntu
+    Full Name []:
     Room Number []:
     Work Phone []:
     Home Phone []:
     Other []:
 Is the information correct?
 [Y/n] Y
-root@playground:~#
 ```

-We can find the list of all users on the system using `less /etc/passwd`.
-There should be an entry for the user you just created.
-You can ignore all other users in this list as they are system users.
+`adduser` opens an interactive prompt and asks for a few basic questions:

+- `Password`: Type in a password that you will use to log in to this user.
+- `Full Name`: You can enter your full name for the system to add more details.

+Rest of the details you can leave empty as they are not required.
+Confirm the information with `Y` (_Yes_) and you're good to go!
 ### Granting privileges

 At this moment, our `ubuntu` user doesn't have any privileged permissions.
-But we do need some of these permissions in order to do tasks like installing packages, for example.
-Now, we can either do that by logging as a `root` user or by using `su` (_substitute users_).
-Logging as `root` user everytime you need to perform administrative tasks is a bit of hassle.
-And `su` doesn't give complete admin privileges.
+But to self-host applications, we'll need to perform tasks like installing packages, editing system files etc. We'll need to allow our `ubuntu` user to _become_ a privileged user to perform these tasks.

 That's where `sudo` comes in the picture.
-Using `sudo` you can _become_ an admin user and perform administrative tasks.
-Now you must be wondering how is this safe as we have bypassed the `root` user login completely.
+Using `sudo` you can _become_ a root user and perform administrative tasks.

-TODO: Remove `/etc/sudoers` part.

-For any user to do `sudo`, the user must be present in the `sudoers` list which is present inside `/etc/sudoers`.
-Let's create an entry for `ubuntu` user:
+**NOTE**: Remember to substitute the word `karan` with your username in the following commands:

 ```
-root@playground:~# usermod -aG sudo ubuntu
+$ usermod -aG sudo karan
 ```

+Perfect!
+We have added the user `karan` to a list of users who can use `sudo` (that list is called a `sudoers` file)

-Let's switch to `ubuntu` user using `su`:
+Let's switch to the user you created using `su`:

+**NOTE**: Remember to substitute the word `karan` with your username in the following commands:

 ```
-su ubuntu
+$ su karan
 ```

 ### Viewing user ID

-TODO: Talk about `whoami`

-Each user on Linux get's its own user ID.
-To find the ID of the current user:
+Using the command `whoami` you can view the current user:

 ```
-ubuntu@playground:~$ id -u
-1000
+$ whoami
+karan
 ```

-`root` user however is a special user and it's ID is always `0` on all systems.
+This shows that we are currently logged in as `karan` user.

+### Accessing droplet with non-root user

+In the previous lesson, we used `ssh root@<ip>` to access our droplet.
+Since we have now created another user for ourselves, we'll use that to access the droplet from now:

 ```
-ubuntu@playground:~$ sudo su
-root@playground:/home/ubuntu# id -u
-0
+$ ssh karan@143.110.178.40
+karan@143.110.178.40's password:
+To run a command as administrator (user "root"), use "sudo <command>".
+See "man sudo_root" for details.

+karan@playground:~$
 ```

 Congrats!
-You created a non root user and used that to login to the server.
+In this lesson, you have created a non-root user and learnt a bit about privilege escalation.
+In the next lesson, we'll learn how to install system packages and the concepts explained in this lesson like `sudo` will be used to perform some of the commands in that listen.